 In fact, trust is the glue that holds a healthy marriage together because, without it, a great relationship can’t exist.

-That’s why we want to show you the two most important and effective steps required for building, or rebuilding, trust with your spouse.
+That’s why we want to show you the 3 most important and effective steps required for building, or rebuilding trust with your spouse.

 Now, think about this: